mhadam/snowplow.wiki-fork/setup-guide/4-setup-alternative-data-stores/Configuring-storage-targets.md

 4. `port`, the port of the database to load.
 5439 is the default Redshift port
 5. `schema`, the name of the database schema which will store your Snowplow tables
 6. `username`, the database user to load your Snowplow events with.
 You can leave this blank to default to the user running the script
 7. `password`, the password for the database user.
-Either plain-text password or `ec2ParameterStore` object with EC2 Parameter Store key
+Either plain-text password or [`ec2ParameterStore` object][secure-redshift-password]
 8. `maxError`, a Redshift-specific setting governing how many load errors should be permitted before failing the overall load.
 See the [Redshift `COPY` documentation][redshift-copy] for more details
 9. `compRows`, a Redshift-specific setting defining number of rows to be used as the sample size for compression analysis.
 Should be between 1000 and 1000000000
 10. `purpose`: common for all targets.
 Redshift supports only `ENRICHED_EVENTS`